Terrain Gallery presents 'Rising Above'

 Terrain Gallery presents ‘Rising Above’

-Local artists Rosemary Barile, Karen Mobley and Deb Sheldon will present “Rising Above” at Terrain Gallery from April 2 through May 1.
-To celebrate the opening, organizers will host an artist reception from 5-8 p.m. on April 2.
+Local artists Rosemary Barile, Karen Mobley and Deb Sheldon will present “Rising Above” at Terrain Gallery from Friday through May 1.
+To celebrate the opening, organizers will host an artist reception from 5-8 p.m.
+Friday.

 Originally scheduled for last August, the preparation for “Rising Above” offered Barile, Mobley and Sheldon a chance at much-needed creative catharsis during a time where many artists have found it difficult to create at all.